laminas/laminas-view/docs/book/v3/migration/refactoring-view-helpers.md

 ];
 ```

+> NOTE:
+> The key defined under `aliases` is how you _access_ the helper from within view scripts.
+> See the [Advanced Usage chapter](../helpers/advanced-usage.md#writing--registering-custom-helpers) for further information.

 The refactored plugin is actually compatible with both `laminas-view` version 2 _and_ version 3.
 It has always been possible to use dependency injection with `laminas-view`, therefore refactoring of plugins can happen prior to upgrading.